Tracy Paukette, DVM

 LVT, KPA-CTP

 Rachael also graduated from Karen Pryor academy as a certified training professional.
-She works with A Dog’s Life GR to provide cooperative care training and canine classes.
+She provides cooperative care training for our patients.

 Rachael is one of the only trainers in west Michigan to provide feline consultation through A Cat’s Life GR.
 She focuses on common cat issues such as inter cat aggression, inappropriate urination and destructive behaviors.